Barbara Ferrer: Career

+Ferrer currently sits on the advisory board of The Network for Public Health Law, a nonprofit offering legal support to public health officials across the U.S.

 COVID-19 pandemic response

 In March 2020, Ferrer responded to the COVID-19 pandemic in Los Angeles by ordering some of the most severe restrictions in the US, which resulted in countless businesses, public schools, public parks, and beaches, being shut down for several months.
 Ferrer also mandated the use of masks in Los Angeles County.
 She faced criticism for her response, with 233,000 residents testing positive and 5,500 dead by August 2020, with the number of deaths rising up to 24,000 by June 2021.

 In July 2022, Ferrer gave public statements in making the case for a new mask mandate, which she was expected to announce on July 29.
 However several cities in LA County including Beverly Hills announced they would refuse to enforce her new mandate.
 In addition, the Alliance of Los Angeles County Parents filed a lawsuit against Ferrer and the L.A.
 Public Health Department, alleging their decisions had been “arbitrary, capricious and entirely lacking in evidentiary support,” and that the rights of children to the equal protection of the law were being violated.
 On July 28, she announced there would not be a new mandate, claiming her reversal was due to lowered COVID-19 transmission rates.